A Deep Dive into Japan's Abandoned Houses

 What are the solutions for abandoned houses?

-Both national and local Japanese governments are working to address their abandoned house issues, mainly through grants and subsidies.
+Both national and local governments in Japan are working to address the abandoned house issue, offering various grants and subsidies, which we’ll discuss below.

 1. Relocation and housing support